pmaanen/cppbestpractices/03-Style.md

  * `CamelCase`
  * `snake_case`

 are common examples. *snake_case* has the advantage that it can also work with spell checkers, if desired.
+Currently the MHA team uses *snake_case*.

 ## Establishing A Style Guideline